syncfusion-content/wpf-docs/wpf/Hub-Tile/Pulsing-Tile-Control.md

 ### Customizing  title

-The title of the tile is customized by setting [TitleStyle](https://help.syncfusion.com/cr/wpf/Syncfusion.SfHubTile.Wpf~Syncfusion.Windows.Controls.Notification.HubTileBase~TitleStyle.html) property.
-The [TitleStyle](https://help.syncfusion.com/cr/wpf/Syncfusion.SfHubTile.Wpf~Syncfusion.Windows.Controls.Notification.HubTileBase~TitleStyle.html) property is used to customize the title of the tile by setting properties of the title.
+The [TitleStyle](https://help.syncfusion.com/cr/wpf/Syncfusion.SfHubTile.Wpf~Syncfusion.Windows.Controls.Notification.HubTileBase~TitleStyle.html) property is used to customize the title of the tile by setting its appropriate properties.

 {% tabs %}
 {% highlight XAML %}